Data and Statistics

 • Dryad is an open data publishing platform and a community committed to the open availability and reuse of research data.
 Find data on a broad range of topics from organizations around the world.
 Search for data by place name, keyword, journal, or institution.

-• The United Nations Statistics Division is a central hub for global statistical information, overseen by the United Nations Statistical Commission.
+• The United Nations Statistics Division is a central hub for global statistical information.
 The UNSD offers a wide range of data, including the Statistical Yearbook and World Statistics Pocketbook.

 • D-PLACE is a unique database that integrates cultural, linguistic, environmental, and geographical information for over 1,400 human societies, which are defined as groups of people who share a culture or locality.
 You can compare different cultural practices to understand how they relate to language, neighbouring cultures, and the environment.
 The data primarily come from ethnographic work conducted before the mid-20th century and are presented in tables, maps, or linguistic trees.